funworks/HelloWorldWebServiceRPC/README.md

 1. Clone this project

-2. Import it as a Java project in Eclipse
+2. Import it into Eclipse by selecting File > Import > General > Existing Projects into Workspace

-3. Run HelloWorldPublisher.java as Java application first and wait for a couple of seconds
+3. Run HelloWorldPublisher.java as Java application first and wait for a couple of seconds.
+It will publish the web service.

 4. Then run HelloWorldClient.java as Java application and it should consume the web service and print the response.